simaysanli/Parking-System/README.md

 * [Axios](https://github.com/axios/axios/) for backend communication

 # Usage
-Flask and sqlalchemy are required some imports to use.
+Some imports are required to use flask and sqlalchemy.

 from flask import Flask, request, jsonify<br />
 from flask_sqlalchemy import SQLAlchemy<br />